barturba/ticket-tracker/README.md

 ![Alt text](/ticket-tracker-screenshot.png?raw=true "Screenshot of TicketTracker")

+## Why?

+Most incident management tools I tried were molasses slow, clunky, and to impossible navigate.
+I needed something quicker, smoother, and more intuitive —- so I built **TicketTracker**.
+Now, tracking and resolving incidents is as lightning fast as it should be.

 **TicketTracker** is a IT ticketing system designed to simplify the management of incidents.
 It provides basic user support and essential features for IT service management.

 ## Features